Paper crafting has been my passion since I was a child. I love sharing paper projects, ideas and products. Get more from all your paper .

 Blending Solution-Tips And Ideas

-Blending solution is used to extend the life of your alcohol inks and for some creative techniques.
+Blending solution and alcohol is what water is to watercolors.
+It is used to extend the life of your alcohol inks and for some creative techniques.
 It is a mixture of isopropyl alcohol and glycerine to lighten and mix the colors.
+You can plan for the fact that you will use it often and use a lot of it.

-Ranger has a blending solution that is made to blend and and thin the alcohol ink.
+- Ranger has a blending solution that is made to blend and thin the alcohol ink.
 It is also an aid in cleaning up any mistakes or messes the ink may make.

-However, the less expensive solution is rubbing alcohol.
+- However, the less expensive solution is rubbing alcohol.
 Both the 70% rubbing alcohol and the 90% rubbing alcohol will work equally well.
 The 90% product is usually only available in the pharmacy section of a store or in your drug store.
-If you can, get a bottle with a flip top.
-These have a little nozzle which make them easy to use.
+If you can, get a bottle with a flip-top.
+These have a little nozzle which makes them easy to use.
 Save the lid of these bottles.
 They will often fit on other alcohol bottles.

 Alcohol Inks On Glass